 - Prolapsed discs (or “slipped” discs)

 - Disc protrusion

 Not all degenerative disc conditions cause patients lasting pain.
 In fact, nearly 90 percent of all patients who experience pain will find relief within three weeks of the initial pain.
 At times, these conditions can arise without causing any symptoms at all.
 However, when the disc material migrates out of its place between the vertebrae, disc material can press against nerve roots or the spinal cord.
 This can cause pain, tingling, numbness and weakness.

 Often, conservative methods are successful for patients dealing with pain associated with disc conditions.
 However, 10 percent of the time patients do not find any relief from these options and must look into surgical procedures to find relief.
 Before opting to undergo any surgical procedure, make sure to educate yourself on your procedural options and the experience of the surgeon you choose.
-Laser Spine Institute offers patients effective minimally invasive procedures to treat the pain caused by many conditions, including degenerative disc conditions. contact Laser Spine Institute to receive a free review of your MRI or CT scan, and to see if you are a candidate for a minimally invasive procedure today.
+Laser Spine Institute offers patients effective minimally invasive procedures to treat the pain caused by many conditions, including degenerative disc conditions. contact Laser Spine Institute to receive a review of your MRI or CT scan to see if you are a candidate for a minimally invasive procedure today.